cafuneandchill/lintw.lang/README.md

 English-Lintwese converter and Lintwese Fonts.

-Included are the two variants of the converter: the original JavaScript one, written by [nkymtky](https://github.com/nkymtky), and the Python 3.6 one, that is adapted from the JavaScript version and partially modified by [cafuneandchill](https://github.com/cafuneandchill).
+Included are the two variants of the converter: the original webpage-based JavaScript one, written by [nkymtky](https://github.com/nkymtky), and the Python 3.6 one, that is adapted from the JavaScript version and partially modified by [cafuneandchill](https://github.com/cafuneandchill).
 The Python 3.6 version also contains the Lintwian dictionary viewer (WIP), and PySimpleGUI interfaces for the converter and the dictionary viewer, all of which were written *de novo* by [cafuneandchill](https://github.com/cafuneandchill).

 ### Python version of the converter